 At Headley Park Primary School we value PSHE as one way to support children's development as human beings, to enable them to understand and respect who they are, to empower them with a voice and to equip them for life and learning.

 Implementation

-To achieve a well sequenced and cohesive curriculum (where learning is built on progressively year by year), we use Jigsaw, the mindful approach to PSHE, as our chosen teaching and learning programme and tailor it to children's needs.
+To achieve a well sequenced and cohesive curriculum (where learning is built on progressively year by year), we use KAPOW, as our chosen teaching and learning programme and tailor it to children's needs.